At a glance…

-The focus of the Teaching project is to stimulate the interest of school children in studying and speaking English, while simultaneously offering international volunteers the opportunity to gain a greater understanding of the Ghanaian culture and education system.
-Although Ghana is an English-speaking country, many school children cannot communicate effectively in the English language.
+Although Ghana is officially an English-speaking country, many school children cannot communicate effectively in the English language.
 This is common in both rural and urban areas of Ghana and there is a real need for volunteers to assist in communities with a shortage of teaching staff.

-As you will be volunteering with the support of IVHQ’s local team and placement staff, you do not need to be qualified or experienced as a teacher to participate.
-However, we do encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
+This project is ideal for volunteers who are teachers, aspiring to become a teacher or simply interested in education.
+Volunteers will have the support of IVHQ’s local team and placement staff, so do not need to be qualified or experienced as a teacher to participate.
+However, volunteers are encouraged to come prepared by completing some relevant training, such as a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL Course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 This project is well suited to volunteers with a warm and caring nature, who love working with children and are passionate about supporting early childhood development.

-You are welcome to bring along books, pencils, basic first aid supplies and musical instruments to help entertain the children and assist with activities.
-These supplies can generally be purchased in Ghana, which IVHQ recommends to support the local economy.
+Volunteers are welcome to bring along books, pencils, basic first aid supplies and musical instruments to help entertain the children and assist with activities.
+These supplies can generally be purchased in Ghana, which has the added bonus of supporting the local economy.

 Construction and Renovation